OpenFreeEnergy/gufe/docs/concepts/storage.rst

 --------

 The storage system is designed to handle files (or byte data) that need to be stored in some location.
-Instead of embedding the data, objects can store a reference (a *location* string) to where the data is stored externally.
+Instead of embedding the data, objects can store a reference (a unique string indicating the object's location, such as a path) to where the data is stored externally.
 This approach provides several benefits:

 * **Efficiency**: Large objects don't need to be serialized multiple times
 * **Flexibility**: Different storage backends (local filesystem, cloud storage, in-memory) can be used interchangeably